Webtester8/scavenger/README.md

 # Scavenger
 Scavenger is an application used for brute forcing directories very fast with big lists to use.
+It uses the threads in your computer to divy up your Word list then it brute forces.

 ## Install
 Unfortunately, it isn't all that easy right now to download and use since it is still under major development.

-1. Download the all the files
+1. Download all the files
 2. Make sure you have Go installed
 3. Unzip Scavenger-master.zip